 - All programs require testing:

-- Praxis II: Subject Assessment in the area you want to teach
+- Praxis Subject Assessment in the area you want to teach

 - Each program offers specific subject areas